kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_student.rst

 Student-reported data
 ======================

 When students register with edX, they select a public username and supply information about themselves.
+Most of this information is optional, so not all of the students who are enrolled in your course provide it.

  .. image:: Images/Registration_page.png
    :alt: Fields that collect student information during registration